Why the Tool Truck Is Designed to Keep You Broke

 How the Model Works

-- Tiny payments. "$15 a week" sounds trivial.
-Your brain processes it as nothing.
-But it compounds.
+- Tiny payments. "$15 a week" sounds like nothing.
+Your brain processes it as trivial.
+But $15/week is $780/year.
+Stack three or four accounts and you are at $3,000-$4,000/year.

 - No credit check threshold.
 Many tool truck accounts start with minimal or no credit check for small amounts, then increase limits as you pay on time.
+It is the same playbook credit card companies use.

 - Social pressure.
 Other techs are buying.
 The new guy just got a box.
 You see the tools on the truck and compare them to yours.
+The Psychology of Money by Morgan Housel calls this the "social comparison trap" — we spend to match what we see around us, not based on what we actually need.

 The Replacement Cycle